A Year Living and Working in Peru

 How is the Food?

-My experience living in Peru is close to being over now.
+My time living in Peru is close to being over now.
 All in all, it has been a challenging change of scenery.
 Adapting to noisy and polluted Lima, with its 10 million inhabitants, speaking a language other than my own daily, has certainly not been easy.
-The cold grey winters and the sun setting at 6.30 p.m. year-round have been a surprise, but so have the wonderful landscapes, the kind people, and the amazing food.
+The cold grey winters and the sun setting at 6.30 p.m. year-round have been a surprise, but so have the wonderful landscapes, the kind people, and the wonderful food.